 Blake and Oleg Volkov have been leading a Bible study for the young men in the church in St. Pete and are working to begin a Eurasia wide connection for the children in the SRS churches to meet and court under the leadership of their parents.
 Pray for this effort as most of the teenagers in these churches know almost no other believing teenagers.
 Only 1% of Russia is Protestant.

-Pray also that parents would be as faithful as Vlad and Ella Nebzhidovsky, who are now homeschooling their 8th grade daughter, Alina, and 7th grade son, Pavel.
+Pray also that parents would be as faithful as Vlad and Ella Nebzhidovsky, who homeschooled their children Alina, Pavel, and Evalina in St. Petersburg before moving to the US in 2016.
 (Cathy taught English to Alina and Pavel on Saturday afternoons.)

 Vlad Nebzhidovsky shares in his testimony that he heard about the need to home school in 2008 for the first time when Patch Blakey and Eric Sauder spoke at the local conference in St. Pete.
 But he did not believe it was Biblical nor necessary at the time.
 Four years later he shares that he realized that the world of his children's public school was influencing them more than they were influencing that world.
 Also, he began to realize that his children were literally learning nothing in Russian public school.
 He told his wife Ella that he wanted to pull the children out of the schools, but was afraid that they would not let them join the "Extern Program" in which children take public school tests every semester, but study only at home.